Skip to main content

 • Rank these meeting objective from most to least important

-• Prioritise these ideas from most to least impactful for our users
+• Prioritize these ideas from most to least impactful for our users

 • Order these marketing channels from most to least valuable